matryx/nanome-docs/docs/plugins/vault.md

 ---
-Title: Nanome Vault
+Title: Vault
 ---

 # Nanome Vault

-The Nanome Nanome Vault allows for the distribution of files (PDB, SDF, PDF, PPT, etc.) to be drag-and-dropped into a web interface to be made available inside of the Nanome VR software.
+The Nanome Vault allows for the distribution of files (PDB, SDF, PDF, PPT, etc.) to be drag-and-dropped into a web interface to be made available inside of the Nanome VR software.

 ## Installation (Windows)